SirSgtCire/AOE2-DE-Unofficial-Patch/README.md

 Goths:
 - changed population civ bonus to "+5 population each age, starting in the Feudal Age"
-- reverted infantry cost reduction to -35% start in Feudal Age
 - reverted Loom to being free at the start of the game

 Huns: